 We need to enlist our “league of liminality.“

 Liminality is that moment when something moves from subliminal or undetectable to a sense that something new is on the horizon.
-We’ve all experienced that period of time, or liminal zone, when we can feel that we are at a transition moment of becoming.
+We’ve all experienced that period of time, or liminal zone when we can feel that we are at a transition moment of becoming.
 We are balanced between who we were, and who we might become.
-Most of those times are not done all by ourselves, the place we are, the people who help us, the history we have and the possible potential ahead are all part of the context of that period of time and join together to help us become something new.
-Unfortunately the recent global pandemic has seen a significant rise in a sort of contextual collapse as “bedzooms” replace not only classrooms but also walks to school with friends, bus rides, study halls, and all the shaping functions humans crave or find traction within, to build their capacity.
-A simple and powerful example is the recent rise of millions of students, parents, and teachers blaming themselves, over diagnosing symptoms, overmedicating themselves or worse, in the face of an epidemic of missed or incomplete homework.
+Most of those times are not done all by ourselves, the place we are, the people who help us, the history we have, and the possible potential ahead are all part of the context of that period of time and join together to help us become something new.
+Unfortunately, the recent global pandemic has seen a significant rise in a sort of contextual collapse as “bedzooms” replace not only classrooms but also walks to school with friends, bus rides, study halls, and all the shaping functions humans crave or find traction within, to build their capacity.
+A simple and powerful example is the recent rise of millions of students, parents, and teachers blaming themselves, overdiagnosing symptoms, overmedicating themselves, or worse, in the face of an epidemic of missed or incomplete homework.
 It’s hard to realize that we don’t have that “league of liminal” helping us out.
 But what if they could even now?
 What if our places and things could listen for our goals or aspirations or intentions and help us change our context?
 Our research team mate Neta Tamir has been exploring the development of a “which watch” that can help you pick which new skills, mindsets, or toolsets you want to build, when.
 It then broadcasts those intentions—or at least hints at the directionality you’d like to explore as you grow—to all of the things, people, and places that make up your context and may be able to help.
 As our things and places wake up, how might we redirect their goals to be ours?
 How might we enlist them into our league of liminality?
-She thinks of it as compass or map or personal guide to help us navigate and grow our own “Cognitive Information Model, a CIM (or even Sim) for the emerging BIM that surrounds us.
+She thinks of it as a compass or map or personal guide to help us navigate and grow our own “Cognitive Information Model, a CIM (or even Sim) for the emerging BIM that surrounds us.

 If none of those words or acronyms make much sense to you, lets look at a simple yet powerful example of a thing that has a small bit of goal oriented agency of its own, which, when combined with a powerful learning insight about how we cope with procrastination, can change context and help students reach their goals?
 Consider the lowly tomato shaped kitchen timer.
 By setting a goal of a few minutes of focused work, knowing that you can reward yourself when the timer goes off, you can change your context enough to start making progress.
 Barbara Oakley, an engineer, teacher, and leader in helping people learn how to learn works to translate learning research into practical approaches.
 She dives into more details about what’s called the Pomodoro method in this short video.